Skip to main content

 County: Minnehaha

-Mrs. Lillian Renner was born in Chicago, Illinois, February 16, 1882.
-After graduating from a Chicago High School and attending the Art Institute for one summer, Mrs. Renner moved to Sioux Falls, South Dakota.
+Lillian Renner was born in Chicago Feb.
+16, 1882.
+After graduating from a Chicago High School and attending the Art Institute for one summer, Renner moved to Sioux Falls.
 Her first appointment as a public school teacher was in 1901 in the Evergreen school district in Minnehaha County.
 After teaching there two years, she accepted a position in the Hawthorne School in Sioux Falls.
 She worked in this capacity for eight years.

-At the time of Mrs. Renner’s citation as Eminent Homemaker, the Renners were operating a 320-acre farm north of Sioux Falls.
-Mrs. Renner’s chief farming interest was raising, care, and handling of poultry.
+At the time of Renner’s citation as Eminent Homemaker, the Renners were operating a 320-acre farm north of Sioux Falls.
+Renner’s chief farming interest was raising, care and handling of poultry.

-In 1920, the Renner family organized a Lutheran Sunday School and Mrs. Renner was elected superintendent.
-Mrs. Renner was also a Sunday school teacher for 21 years, and member of the Ladies’ Aid Society.
+In 1920, the Renner family organized a Lutheran Sunday School and she was elected superintendent.
+Renner was also a Sunday school teacher for 21 years and member of the Ladies’ Aid Society.

 In 1944, the Renner family was honored by the DeKalb Seed Company for raising 176.09 bushels of corn per acre.
 The Renners were entertained by the DeKalb Company in Chicago and were presented with a trophy and gift of sterling silver.